H:

 Hydrolysis; hydrolizing: The decomposition of a chemical compound by reaction with water, such as the dissociation of a dissolved salt or the catalytic conversion of starch to glucose.
 Some industrially important hydrolysis reactions are the synthesis of alcohols from olefins in the presence of a strong acid catalyst, the conversion of starches to sugars in the presence of a strong acid catalyst, and the conversion of animal fats or vegetable oils to glycerol and fatty acids by reaction with steam.
 In ethanol production, hydrolysis reactions are used to break down the cellulose and hemicellulose in the biomass.

-Hydrophyte(s): plant that survives the unfavorable season by means of buds that live at the bottom of the water; the vegetative shoots remain submerged, and only the flowers and inflorescences rise above the surface.
+Hydrophyte(s): A plant that survives the unfavorable season by means of buds that live at the bottom of the water; the vegetative shoots remain submerged, and only the flowers and inflorescences rise above the surface.

 Hydrophytic vegetation: Plants growing during a growing season in water or in soil that is at least periodically deficient in oxygen as a result of excessive water.